 The anti-scientific pronouncements by Donald Trump have made matters much worse.
 From declaring that the pandemic would disappear on its own (2/28) to prematurely promoting hydroxychloroquine as an effective treatment (3/21).
 Panic buying of hydroxychloroquine ensued, increasing prices, and leading to overdoses.
 Lupus patients, for which hydroxychloroquine has proven benefits, were unable to fill prescriptions.
 On the day the CDC announced that masks would help stop the spread of the virus, Trump said he refused to wear one.
 The penultimate level of ignorance was displayed when Mr. Trump suggested using disinfectants inside the body, or UV light treatment of blood might be usable against coronavirus.
 Experts and companies that made disinfectants rushed to warn the public against inhaling or ingesting bleach products.
 In late April, Trump's arguably most extreme act was the call for large public protests against governors (conveniently from the democratic party) for their stay-at-home orders.
 Mass groups of protestors exposed themselves to the potential spread of the virus, further exacerbating the situation and potentially leading to extended stay-at-home restrictions.
 Recent data indicates that 72 people likely contracted COVID-19 after attending a rally in Wisconsin protesting the stay-at-home order.
 So far, the US response at the federal level has been chaotic at best.

 The premature reopening of economies in the Southern United States, promoted by Donald Trump and misinformed governors that are hostile to science, has created the crisis that experts predicted.
-As of July 12th, new cases in Florida (9,957), Georgia (1,815), Arizona (3,479), and Texas (9,239) are hitting record levels with the epidemic raging out of control.
-Mandatory mask orders and reimplementation of restrictions might bring the epidemic back under control, but mixed messages at the federal, state, and local level, leave populations confused.
+As of July 12th, 2022 new cases in Florida (317,039), Georgia (105,303), Arizona (83,699), and Texas (288,520) indicate a virus raging out of control.
+Mandatory mask orders and reimplementation of restrictions could have brought the epidemic back under control, but mixed messages at the federal, state, and local level, leave populations confused.
 In addition, propaganda broadcast from websites and news channels makes matters worse.
 The general population needed to educate themselves, start wearing masks, and social distancing.
 However, with the contradictory information coming to them from all sides, the general population is understandably confused.

 A change of President has helped the US response.
 However, much of the damage has already been done.
-Almost 600,000 Americans have died from COVID-19, making it the 3rd leading cause of death.
-The vaccination campaign greatly decreased the spread of the epidemic, but because of misinformation, many citizens are afraid to be vaccinated and we may not achieve herd immunity in a timely fashion.
+Over 1 million Americans have died from COVID-19, making it the 3rd leading cause of death.
+The vaccination campaign greatly decreased the spread of the epidemic, but because of misinformation, many citizens are afraid to be vaccinated, and we did not achieve herd immunity in a timely fashion.
+In fact, we are still not there, and I fear we never will be.

 So we clearly dropped the ball on this infection.
 Our constitution is a primary difference between the United States and governments that have been more successful in dealing with the pandemic.
 In the United States, due to its constitutional structure, the primary responsibility for public health rests with the states.
 In the ordinary course of daily life, this is not a problem, but in extraordinary times, such as a global pandemic, decisive national action is necessary.
 States and the federal government can activate emergency powers to expand their ability to protect the life and health of citizens.